null

 If you're not 100% satisfied

-In the northern hemisphere autumn brings the harvest of grapes, the elaboration of wine and the natural ‘closing down’ of the grape vine until awaking from its slumber the following springtime.
+Like vineyards throughout the northern hemisphere autumn brings the harvest of grapes to Beaujolais.
+Winemakers begin the elaboration of wines, and the grape vines start to "close down" until awaking from their slumber the following springtime.

 Many areas follow a tried and tested method suited to the time of harvesting and the tradition attached.

-Beaujolais in Eastern France, just north of Lyons, is one such region.
-Famed for its juicy, fruit-forward style it has been a perennial favourite with wine sippers the world over.
+Beaujolais, just north of Lyons, is famed for its juicy, fruit-forward style and it has been a perennial favourite with wine sippers the world over.
+Celebrate this historical region with my top four picks.

 A Little History